matvki/validation-laravel/README.md

     - exit and do : sudo a2enmod rewrite
     - and : sudo service apache2 restart
 - then you juste have to go on the folder where you want to have laravel and clone this repositorie
+- last thing is to do composer install

 ## You're almost at the end